Sparky4567/peekaboo/README.md

 # Peekaboo

-Peekaboo prerender for ReactJS projects written purely in python (flask).
+Prerender for ReactJS projects written purely in python (flask).
 It uses SQlite to store the rendered data.

 How did this idea come into my mind?
 Well, I did not find the tool that suited my personal needs anywhere.
-So, I created one myself, but it was way more better than I expected it to be.
+So, I created one myself but it was way more better than I expected it to be.
 And that's why I decided to share the codebase with you all.
 Maybe, it will help to boost your creativity and personal projects, too.